egoist/vbuild.js.org/docs/entry.md

   // in hot reloading mode, the client entry is:
   // client: ['./src/index.js', '/path/to/webpack-hot-middleware/client'],
   // in production mode
-  // there will also be vendor entry if vendor options is not false
+  // there will also be vendor entry if `vendor` option is not false
   vendor: ['vue']
 }
 ```